 This is caused by decreased vitamin D, malnutrition, steroids and smoking.
 There is a thinning, weakening of bones.
 Coughing can cause ribs to break.
 Falls and bumps can cause breaks as well.
 It’s important to follow treatment early for this.
 You may be put on vitamin D before you have deficiencies and that is good.

-Pulmonary hypertension is high blood pressure that sends oxygenated blood to the heart and oxygen depleted blood to the pulmonary arteries and back to the lungs to be oxygenated.
-PHT can be the primary and COPD the secondary or visa versa.
+Pulmonary hypertension is high blood pressure that sends oxygenated blood to the heart and oxygen-depleted blood to the pulmonary arteries and back to the lungs to be oxygenated.
+PHT can be the primary and COPD the secondary or vice versa.

 Sleep Apnea and COPD both cause heart problems.
 When sleeping, apnea can cause the tongue to slide back and block the throat/airway.
 This can contribute to CO2, carbon dioxide, which affects COPD and the ability to breathe oxygen.